airbytehq/airbyte/airbyte-cdk/java/airbyte-cdk/README.md

 airbyteJavaConnector {
-    cdkVersionRequired = '0.1.0'   // The CDK version to pin to. features = ['db-destinations'] // An array of CDK features to depend on. useLocalCdk = true             // Use 'true' to use a live reference to the
+    cdkVersionRequired = '0.1.0'   // The CDK version to pin to. features = ['db-destinations'] // An array of CDK features to depend on. useLocalCdk = false            // Use 'true' to use a live reference to the
                                    // local cdk project.
 }